• Skip to main content

 Refraction is the bending of light.
 In this case, light traveled from the air, through the front of the glass jar, through the water, through the back of the glass jar, and then back through the air, before hitting the picture.
 Whenever light passes from one medium into another, it refracts.

 In addition, the water acts as a magnifying glass, which bends the light toward the center.
-The light comes together at the focal point and beyond the focal point the image looks reversed because the light that was on the right is now on the left, and vice versa.
-Clear as mud?
-(Note: I am not a science teacher and if you would like to correct or add to my explanation in the comments, I welcome it!
-Update: someone did!
+The light comes together at the focal point and beyond the focal point the image looks reversed because the light that was on the right is now on the left, and vice versa. ( Update: Someone added to the explanation in the comments!
 Read the comments for more scientific explanation of the refraction phenomena.)

 • Find out how to make a coin jump from a bottle.